Esperance 3-1 CS Constantine (6-3) : Mkachkha coast to Caf Champions League semis | Goal.com

 Eventually, the hosts put the clash to bed when Franck Kom from Cameroon claimed the third goal by the 86th minute.

-Esperance won on a 6-3 aggregate and will face DR Congo’s Tout Puissant Mazembe in the semi-finals later this month.
+Esperance won 6-3 aggregate and will face DR Congo’s Tout Puissant Mazembe in the semi-finals later this month.